 The segregation indices of the selected self-consolidating concretes increased as the slump flow increased irrespective of admixture source and SCC group.
-When the slump flows increased from 20 to 25 to 28 inches (508, 635, and 711 mm), the static stability
+When the slump flows increased from 20 to 25 to 28 inches (508, 635, and 711 mm), the static stability decreased on average by 59 and 11 %, 5 and 14 %, 24 and 27 %; for groups I, II, and III, respectively.
+This is mainly due to the reduction in the viscosity (by inference) of the higher slump flow concrete.

 The static stability mechanism of action can be explained through aggregate sedimentation which is related to the viscosity and the density of the mixture, the size and the density of the aggregate, and the flow velocity of the mixture.
-Bonen and Shah reported that the sedimentation velocity of aggregate is proportional to the radius square of the aggregate, the differences in the specific densities of the aggregate and the matrix, and inversely related to the viscosity of the mixture.
-The explanation is presented through equations 3.3a, 3.3b and 3.3c and Figure 3.4.
+Bonen and Shah2 reported that the sedimentation velocity of aggregate is proportional to the radius square of the aggregate, the differences in the specific densities of the aggregate and the matrix, and inversely related to the viscosity of the mixture.
+The explanation is presented through equations 3.5a, 3.5b, and 3.5c; and Figure 3.8.
 Laminar flow was assumed.
-Considering the gravitational force $(F_g)$ , the buoyancy force $(F_a)$ and the frictional force $(F_r)$ acting on aggregate particles as shown in Figure 3.4; and the specific gravity of common aggregate being greater than that of the concrete paste, the velocity of the aggregate will increase until there is equilibrium of forces.
+Considering the gravitational force (F_g), the buoyancy force (F_a) and the frictional force (F_r) acting on aggregate particles as shown in Figure 3.8; and the specific gravity of common aggregate being greater than that of the concrete paste, the velocity of the aggregate will increase until there is equilibrium of forces.
 At this point the net forces acting on the aggregate become zero.

-This is translated in equations 3.3a and 3.3b (note that aggregate are assumed to have spherical shape).
+This is translated in equations 3.5a and 3.5b (note that aggregate are assumed to have spherical shape).

-$$F_r = 6\pi\eta r v_e \tag{3.3a}$$
+$$F_r = 6\pi\eta r v_e \tag{3.5a}$$

-$$F_r = F_g - F_a \tag{3.3b}$$
+$$F_r = F_g - F_a \tag{3.5b}$$

-Substituting $F_g$ and $F_a$ for $F_r$
+Substituting F_g and F_a for F_r

-$$v_e = \frac{2gr^2(\rho{agg} - \rho_m)}{9\eta}$$ 3.3c
+$$v_e = \frac{2gr^2(\rho{agg} - \rho_m)}{9\eta}$$ 3.5c